ALBME

 • Explanation of the risks and benefits of treatment with medical cannabis.

-• The registered qualified patient’s voluntary and informed written consent including, at a minimum:
+• The registered qualified patient’s voluntary and informed written consent (see Resources below for sample informed consent), which a registered caregiver must also review and sign in the presence of the registered certifying pysician, if applicable, including, at a minimum:

 • Federal and state classification of cannabis as a Schedule I controlled substance.